sabari2018/PDL_2020-2021_GR5/README.md

 - When one cell is concerned with a collspan AND a rowspan at the same time, we did not managed to convert the table the cell is in.
 - We only treat table that are marked as "class="wikitable"".

-Note : any link in a table is not gathered, we just keep the title linked to the link.
-And for each image in a table, we gather the link of the image to put it in the concerned cell (at the place of the image).
+Note : In HTML, any link in a table is not gathered, we just keep the title linked to the link.
+In wikitext, we keep the link and the title.
+Also, for each image in a table, we gather the link of the image to put it in the concerned cell (at the place of the image).

 ## Functionnality to develop